codions-bot/guidelines.codions.com/content/workflow/going-live.md

 - [ ] Crawl > Fetch as Google > Submit to index to kickstart index

 ### Server
-- [ ] Are DigitalOcean backups enabled?
-- [ ] Are Amazon backups enabled?
+- [ ] Are backups enabled?
 - [ ] Is the output of artisan task `backup:run` ok?
-- [ ] Is artisan scheduled on Forge?
+- [ ] Is artisan scheduled?
 - [ ] Is Horizon configured in Supervisor on Forge?
 Command should be `php artisan horizon`.
-Path should be `/home/forge/my-new-site.com/current`
+Path should be `/var/www/my-new-site.com/current`
 - [ ] Is the url being monitored?
 - [ ] Is the server being monitored by our server-monitor?